History of rugby union in Scotland: The Calcutta Cup

-Scotland have won the Calcutta Cup 39 times.
-They compete in Six Nations Championship and have never won it, however they did win the last 5 nations championship in 1999 only narrowly missing out on a grand slam.
-Scotland have participated in every Rugby World Cup tournament.
+Scotland has won the Calcutta Cup 39 times.
+They compete in the Six Nations Championship and have never won it; however, they did win the last 5 Nations Championship in 1999, narrowly missing out on a grand slam.
+Scotland has participated in every Rugby World Cup tournament.

 International Rugby Board

 The SFU was a founder member of the International Rugby Board in 1886, along with Ireland and Wales.

 Left: The minutes of the first formal meeting of the IRFB, from a meeting attended by Lyle and McAlistair of Ireland, Carrick and Gardner of Scotland, Mullock and Lyne of Wales.

 England belatedly joined the Board in 1890.
-Australia, New Zealand and South Africa became full members in 1949.
-France became a member in 1978 and a further eighty members joined from 1987 to 1999.
+Australia, New Zealand, and South Africa became full members in 1949.
+France became a member in 1978, and a further eighty members joined from 1987 to 1999.

 The International Rugby Board is now known as World Rugby and oversees the administration of the sport.

 World Rugby organises the Rugby World Cups.